DevikaJayarajan/inflamed-hrv-stress-prediction/README.md

-# Inflamed – HRV Based Stress Prediction
+# Inflamed – HRV & Stress Prediction

 This project explores how **Heart Rate Variability (HRV)** signals can be used to analyze and predict daily stress levels using machine learning techniques.